donavon/render-props/README.md

 TL;DR

 * This package is for component authors.
-* It allows you to easily and reliably use either a Render Prop or Component Injection.
+* It allows you to easily and reliably support Render Props, Component Injection, AND Function as a Child.
-* Get increased performance from your SFCs.
-* Respects the component's `defaultProps`.
+* Get increased performance from your SFCs while respecting the component's `defaultProps`.

 ## Install
 ```bash